AdobeDocs/marketo.en/help/marketo/getting-started/quick-wins/alert-the-sales-rep.md

    ![](assets/seven-6.png)

-1. Place your cursor where you want to insert the person's contact info and click&nbsp;the&nbsp;**Insert Token** icon.
+1. Place your cursor where you want to insert the person's contact info and click the **Insert Token** icon.

    ![](assets/eight-4.png)